sodiumpanel/panel/docs/daemon-setup.md

 Click "Deploy Command" and run the command on your node.
 This creates the config and restarts the daemon.

+> **Note:** The auto-deploy command currently writes to `/etc/pterodactyl/config.yml` for Wings compatibility.
+If using Sodium Reaction, move the config to `/etc/sodium/config.yml` after deploy.

 ### Manual Configuration

 Save the config to `/etc/sodium/config.yml`: